Generation X: To Be Continued...

 - Jul 18, 2023

-Is it me, or does all the buzz revolve around the Baby Boomers and Millenials?
+Is it me, or does all the buzz revolve around the Millenials and Gen Z?
 I realized recently that Gen X often gets left out of many conversations in the news, business magazines, commercials, you name it.
 And what’s with the “X”?
 As the youngest of six, it gives me a glimpse of what it must feel like to be that notorious “middle child” who gets overlooked.

 We are in fact the middle child of the century, squeezed between the Baby Boomers and the illustrious Millenials.
-(Should we even discuss the Silent Generation in this context?
-I mean, their name pretty much says it all.)
-We all know the Greatest Generation well; growing up with them around the dinner table, we heard firsthand the legacies of Grandpa’s war tales and how Grandma fed a family of five on scraps.
-They didn’t receive the media attention of subsequent generations because pop culture was still in its infancy, but they were great, a fact few would refute.
+We X'ers know the Greatest Generation well; growing up with them around the dinner table, we heard firsthand the legacies of Grandpa’s war tales and how Grandma fed a family of five on scraps.
+They didn’t receive the media attention of subsequent generations because pop culture was still in its infancy, but I believe few would debate the impact of their legacy.

-The Baby Boomers got the spotlight!
-They arrived on the scene just in time to claim many firsts, and it goes without saying that they dominated in size.
+It was the Baby Boomers who stole the spotlight before Gen Z. They arrived on the scene just in time to claim many firsts, and it goes without saying that they dominated in size.
 They owned the news being the first to put birth control to use, employ social activism, and enjoy post-war affluence like our country had never seen.
 They built corporations and enjoyed the fruits of their labor when the economy was bullish in the 1980s.

 Their Gen X siblings, on the other hand?
 We’re touted for ushering in MTV and the personal computer.
 Our traits seem to pale in comparison.
 Perhaps it was one-on-one time spent with our computers and games that made us independent, used to being indoors, and content with being alone.
 (We were, after all, the notorious “Latchkey Kids.”)
 Like any siblings, our characteristics are bound to be different.
-But why, I asked myself, the “X?”
+But why, did we earn the unremarkable name “X?”

 Apparently, the name was coined by the Canadian author of, “Generation X: Tales for an Accelerated Culture.”
 No reference is given for the choice of the title, so it is assumed to have been chosen as a “placeholder.”
 All of my poking around on the subject confirms it.
 So that’s it?
 An author writing about our generation uses X for lack of a better term and it sticks?